repoze/repoze.workflow/docs/configuration.rst

 The ``workflow`` ZCML tag defines a workflow.
 It has the following
 attributes:

-``name``
+``type``

-  The workflow name.
+  The workflow type.
 This is attribute is required.
+It should be a string, indicating the context in which it's used (often "security").

-``title``
+``name``

-  A short title for the workflow.
-This attribute is not required; it defaults to the empty string.
+  A short name for the workflow.
+This attribute is required; it should be a short description of the purpose of the workflow.

 ``description``

-  A longer description (than the title) of the workflow.
+  A longer description (than the name) of the workflow.
 This attribute is not required; it defaults to the empty string.

 ``initial_state``